Naperville Concrete Construction

 Water-Based Staining

 Water-based stains offer a much wider color palette than acid stains — including blues, reds, whites, and custom colors that acid cannot produce.
-They penetrate the surface and bond with the concrete rather than creating a chemical reaction, giving more predictable and consistent color results.
+They penetrate and bond with the concrete rather than reacting with it, giving more predictable and consistent color.

 Best for: Custom colors, logos, patterns, indoor/outdoor surfaces